vinkashq/discourse-php/README.md

 # discourse-php

-Lets you use Discourse as the forum or community engine for a PHP website using API.
+Lets you use Discourse as the forum or community engine for a PHP website using API and SSO.